 Problems Caused by Soil Degradation Desertification: The process of fertile land turning into desert.
 As the soil becomes more degraded and has less nutrients it can not support vegetation and effectively turns to desert.Dust Storms: As soil become less stable because of the lack of vegetation it become much more vulnerable to wind erosion which can create large scale dust storms.
 Northern China is suffering from an increased frequency of dust storms as desertification takes place south of the Gobi Desert.China sandstorm leaves Beijing shrouded in Orange Dust - BBC articleTopsoil Erosion: The top layer of the soil often referred to as the humus layers is very nutrient rich.

 Soil & Change (4hrs) - Geography for 2015.
 Integrated soil fertility video.
 Soil presentation by Benedicta Philip.
 Soil Fertility.
 Soil Fertility This refers to the ability of the soil to supply essential plant nutrients and soil water in adequate amounts and proportions for plant growth and reproduction in the absence of toxic substances which may inhibit plant growth.

 Surely, then, we would be out of major danger?
 Sorry.
 Even if everything else were miraculously fixed, we’re finished if we don’t address an issue considered so marginal and irrelevant that you can go for months without seeing it in a newspaper.
-It’s literally and – it seems – metaphorically, beneath us.
-To judge by its absence from the media, most journalists consider it unworthy of consideration.
+Healthy Soil is the Best Crop.
+I’ll bet you don’t spend a lot of time thinking about dirt.

 We lavish attention on our food, we want to know where it came from, who grew it, and whether it is “conventional” or “organic.”
 But we give hardly a passing thought to the ground our food grew in.
 Soil could use some more attention and respect.
 After all, soil is the thin skin of our earth where we plant and grow the vital grain crops like wheat, rice, and corn that feed more than seven billion of us.
 And while the future rests on the soil beneath our feet, as National Geographic also put it in a 2008 article on soils, history is littered with the remains of civilizations that ignored, exploited, and degraded the soil beneath their feet.
 One third of the world’s soil already has been damaged by water and wind erosion, deforestation, compaction, nutrient depletion, and pollution.